ninabarzh/broomstick/content/posts/IV-Resistance-and-alternatives-reclaiming-democracy.md

 Solutions exist: Norway and Sweden have strict caps and generous public funding for parties.
 Belgium bans TV ads for parties entirely, forcing actual debate instead of branding exercises.
 Imagine that.

 It’s time to stop treating political parties like private businesses with loyalty cards.
-If democracy is a public service, it should be publicly funded, and not just by those with seven-figure net worths and a spare villa in the Alps.
+If democracy is a public service, it could be publicly funded, and not just by those with seven-figure net worths and a spare villa in the Alps.

 ***